-Your child needs to be well-hydrated (not thirsty) to give a good result, so please make sure that they drink plenty of fluids on the day of the scan.
+Your child needs to be well hydrated (not thirsty) for the scans to give a good result.
+Please make sure that your child drinks plenty of fluids on the day of the scan.
 If your child is on restricted fluids, please follow guidance from your doctor.